sawdust-and-diamonds/double-triple-click.kak/README.md

 InsertTripleClick
 ```

 Each of these act in a similar way—they're simply sent as parameters to the User hook when the required event happens.
-To alter the default behaviour, re-bind them after the line where you've put `plug 'sawdust-and-diamonds/double-triple-click.kak'` in your kakrc.
+To alter the default behaviour, first disable the default hooks by setting `disable_doubleclick_defaults` to **true**, which you must do in your kakrc.
+Then, you can re-bind them (anywhere after the line where you've put `plug 'sawdust-and-diamonds/double-triple-click.kak'` in your kakrc, if you're using plug).
 To read more about how hooks work, just type `:doc hooks` while in kakoune.

 Below are some concrete examples of how to do this:

 ##### Triple-click to select a paragraph
 ```
+set-option global disable_doubleclick_defaults true

 hook global User NormalTripleClick %{ exec '<a-a>p' }
 hook global User InsertTripleClick %{ exec '<a-;><a-a>p' }
 ```